Kharia people: Dress

 The Hill Kharia have preserved their traditional dress pattern and rest of the Kharia have been influenced by the modern contacts and changed their dressing style.
 Traditionally, they wear Dhoti called Bhagwan. women wear saree falling up to the ankles.
 A part of the saree covers their bosom.
 The traditional dress is nowadays going out of use.
 Both men and women wear ornaments generally made of Brass, Nickel, Aluminium, Silver and rarely of Gold.
 Dudh Kharia women prefer Gold ornaments.

 Economy

 Different levels of economic developments on sectional basis exist among Kharia.
 The Hill Kharia is a food gathering, hunting and labourer community.
 The Dhelkis are agricultural labourers and agriculturalists, while Dudh Kharia are exclusively agriculturists in their primary economy.

 Kharia people are skilled in cottage industries.

 Religion

-According to the 2011 Census on Kharias in all states of India, 46.1% are Christians, followed by 43.4% Hindus.
+According to the 2011 Census on Kharias in all states of India, 46.1% are Christians, followed by 43.4% Hindus and Sarnas.
 Minor populations follow Islam, Buddhism, Jainism, Sikhism and other religions.